alievk/voi-server/README.md

 cd voi-core
 ```

-Copy your `id_rsa.pub` into `docker` folder to be able to ssh directily into the container.
+Copy your `id_rsa.pub` into `docker` folder to be able to ssh directly into the container.
 ```bash
 cp ~/.ssh/id_rsa.pub docker/
 ```